 HISTORY: Two cutaneous masses, one on the right distal tibia and one on the left forelimb digit, were excised.

-HISTOPATHOLOGIC DESCRIPTION: Haired skin: Arising from the epidermis and compressing the subjacent dermis is a focally extensive, exophytic, papillary, epidermal proliferation with multiple closely associated elongated folds with central cores of lamellated keratin and necrotic debris.
-The stratum spinosum is expanded by keratinocytes that frequently exhibit ballooning degeneration with pale swollen cytoplasm and often contain a single 15 - 20 µm amphophilic to basophilic irregularly shaped intracytoplasmic viral inclusion body (molluscum body) surrounded by a clear halo that peripherally displaces the nucleus.
-There is moderate parakeratotic hyperkeratosis and a serocellular crust composed of viable and degenerate neutrophils, fibrin, erythrocytes, and high numbers of expelled molluscum bodies.
-Diffusely there is marked epidermal and follicular hyperplasia with acanthosis and hypergranulosis.
-The subjacent dermis is infiltrated by nodular aggregates of moderate numbers of lymphocytes, plasma cells, macrophages and fewer viable and degenerate neutrophils.
+HISTOPATHOLOGIC DESCRIPTION: Haired skin: There is a focally extensive area of marked follicular epithelial and to a lesser extent epidermal hyperplasia characterized by a thickened stratum spinosum (acanthosis) that markedly compresses the interfollicular superficial dermis.
+Keratinocytes within the stratum spinosum frequently exhibit ballooning degeneration with pale, swollen cytoplasm and often contain a single, 15 - 20 µm, amphophilic to basophilic, irregularly shaped, intracytoplasmic viral inclusion body (molluscum body) that is surrounded by a clear halo and peripherally displaces the nucleus.
+There is moderate epidermal and follicular orthokeratotic and parakeratotic hyperkeratosis; the stratum corneum also contains remnant molluscum bodies.
+There are multifocal erosions overlain by a serocellular crust composed of viable and degenerate neutrophils, fibrin, erythrocytes, and high numbers of expelled molluscum bodies.
+The subjacent dermis is infiltrated by dense, nodular aggregates of moderate numbers of lymphocytes, plasma cells, macrophages, and fewer viable and degenerate neutrophils.

-MORPHOLOGIC DIAGNOSIS: Haired skin: Hyperplasia, epidermal and follicular, papillary, marked, with parakeratotic hyperkeratosis, lymphoplasmacytic and histiocytic dermatitis, and numerous intracytoplasmic viral inclusion bodies (molluscum bodies), grey kangaroo (Macropus fuliginosus), marsupial
+MORPHOLOGIC DIAGNOSIS: Haired skin: Hyperplasia, epidermal and follicular, marked, with parakeratotic and orthokeratotic hyperkeratosis, lymphoplasmacytic and histiocytic dermatitis, and numerous intracytoplasmic viral inclusion bodies (molluscum bodies), grey kangaroo (Macropus fuliginosus), marsupial

 ETIOLOGY: Molluscum contagiosum virus